edgelesssys/constellation/README.md

 ### Everything always encrypted

 - Memory runtime encryption of all Kubernetes nodes
-- [Transparent network encryption][network-encryption] for the entire cluster node to node traffic.
-Provided by [Cilium], application independent, no sidecar required
+- [Transparent network encryption][network-encryption] provided by [Cilium].
+Application independent, no sidecar required
 - [Persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) encryption for block storage.
 [Encrypted in the confidential Kubernetes context][storage-encryption], keys and plaintext data never leave the cluster.
 No trust in the cloud storage backend required
 - [Key management][key-management] for transparent network and storage encryption